wilarN/ollamachat/README.md

 - Ensure Ollama is properly installed and models are downloaded via CLI before use.
 - Check if the Ollama service is running if you encounter timeout errors.
 - Response speed depends on your local hardware performance.
+- The mod requires proper permissions to execute commands (configurable in settings).
+- Memory usage can be optimized through the configuration options.
+- For best performance, use a model that fits your hardware capabilities.
+- The first response might be slower as the model loads into memory.